Three-chromatic geometric hypergraphs: Proof of Theorem

 \begin{enumerate}[label=(\Alph*)] \item Let $\hat C$ be a translate of $C$, and $Q$ be a square of side length $r$ such that $\partial \hat C\cap Q\subset \hat{\gamma}_{[t_i+\varepsilon/2,t_{i+1}-\varepsilon/2]}$ (see Figure \ref{fig:cone_in_C} right).
 Then for any translate $K$ of $K_{i,i+1}$ whose apex is in $Q\cap \hat C$, we have $K\cap Q\subset \hat C$.
 (I.e., $r$ is small with respect to $C$.) \item Let $\hat C$ be a translate of $C$, and $Q$ be a square of side length $r$ such that $\hat{\gamma}_{[t_i-\varepsilon/2,t_{i+1}+\varepsilon/2]}$ intersects $Q$.
 Then $\partial \hat C\cap Q\subset \hat{\gamma}_{[t_i-\varepsilon,t_{i+1}+\varepsilon]}$.
 (I.e., $r$ is small compared to $\varepsilon$.) \end{enumerate}

 We show that an $r$ satisfying properties (A) and (B) can be found for $i=1$.
-The argument is the same for $i=2$ and $i=3$, and we can take the smallest among the three resulting $r$-s.
+The argument is the same for $i=2$ and $i=3$, and we can take the smallest among the three resulting values of $r$.